angus-mackenzie/ASD-Notes/ASD04.md

 * An important aspect of improving design is to eliminate duplicate code
     * Ensure the code says everything once and only once
     * More code <=> harder to modify correctly <=> mode code to understand
-    * Change this bit of code here, but the system doesn't do what is expected because you didn't change that bit over there that does much the same thing in a slightly different context.
+    * Change this bit of code here, but the system doesn't do what is expected because you didn't change that bit over there that does much the same thing in a slightly different context
 * Changes are easier to make because the code is well-structured and clear
 ### Makes Software Easier to Understand
 * Improve the understandability and readability of the software